 No one wants a vacation or a casual trip to be ruined in the terrible event of an accident or injury.
 Should you find yourself the unfortunate victim of a car accident, it is important to contact an Austin car accident attorney immediately to determine your rights and assist in your recovery efforts.
-Call Terry & Kelly, PLLC at 512-910-2000 for a free initial consultation and case review.
+Call TK Injury Lawyers at 512-910-2000 for a free initial consultation and case review.

 Even “minor” fender benders can bring about major ramifications.
 Over two million Americans will suffer “whiplash” injuries each year, causing persistent neck and upper back pain.
 One of the most common causes of whiplash injury is motor vehicle accidents.
 The National Highway Traffic Safety Administration (NHTSA) has estimated that rear-end collisions account for 6 percent […]